 Ursodeoxycholic acid (actigall or ursodiol) may also improve clearance of bile from the blood stream.

-Liver transplant for primary biliary cirrhosis prior to liver failure has been successful.
+Liver transplant for primary biliary Cholangitis prior to liver failure has been successful.

 These statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any diseases.